wolfjazz/fixed-point-math/docs/arithmetics/overview.md

 - **Left Shift (<<)**: Shifts the bits of an `Sq` instance to the left, effectively multiplying the value by a power of two.
 - **Right Shift (>>)**: Shifts the bits of an `Sq` instance to the right, effectively dividing the value by a power of two, rounded towards \(-\infty\) to the nearest integer.

+**Clamping Functions**:
+Clamping functions are essential to maintain values within a specific range, both at runtime and compile-time, especially when dealing with edge cases:

+- **Clamp to Minimum**: Ensures the `Sq` instance does not fall below a specified minimum value.
+- **Clamp to Maximum**: Ensures the `Sq` instance does not exceed a specified maximum value.
+- **Clamp to Range**: Restricts the `Sq` instance within a specified minimum and maximum range, combining both of the above functionalities.

 **Mathematical Functions**:
 The `Sq` type includes several built-in mathematical functions to extend its usability: